php-fig/fig-standards/proposed/PSR-Cache.md

     /**
      * Validates the current state of the item in the cache.
      *
-     * An item is considered a miss when it does not exist or has passed it's
+     * An item is considered a miss when it does not exist or has passed its
      * expiration.
-Individual libraries or systems can define additional miss
+Implementing Library can define additional miss conditions.
-     * conditions.
      *
      * @return bool
      */